United States Navy Strike Fighter Tactics Instructor program: In popular culture

-The school was made famous by the 1986 film Top Gun and its sequel Top Gun: Maverick, starring Tom Cruise.
-Referencing Top Gun while at the school incurs an immediate $5 cash fine, as it is seen as conflicting with the institute's atmosphere of professionalism.
+The school was made famous by the 1986 film Top Gun, starring Tom Cruise.
+Quoting Top Gun while at the school incurs an immediate $5 fine, as it is seen as conflicting with the institute's atmosphere of professionalism.

+The 2022 sequel Top Gun: Maverick was also set at Top Gun, although in the film the school is based at Naval Air Station North Island in San Diego and not Nevada.